Dabl at Home

 This Is The Secret To Keeping Snakes Out Of Your Garden!

-Use these 7 tips and tricks to keep your yard free from any unwanted slithering guests!
+Use these 7 tips and tricks to keep your yard free from any unwanted slithering guests during snake season!

 Picture This: You're relaxing in your backyard on a beautiful sunny day when suddenly you hear an ominous rattle.
 You look down, and a venomous rattlesnake is coiled at your feet, giving you the shock of your life!
 While this scenario may sound like something out of a horror film, it's a reality that many Americans have had to face, especially during the Summer months when snake activity is at its highest for the year.

 One of the easiest ways to keep your backyard or garden free of snakes is by limiting their access.
 Many people find that installing snake fencing is an effective way to do this.
 Snake fencing is usually made from vinyl or hardware cloth, and has mesh that is too narrow for sneaks to squeeze through.
 Skilled fence installers will typically put the fencing up at a slope or slant that ensures snakes will fall off if they try to climb the fence to enter your yard.
 Snakes do have some climbing ability, but this fencing can be installed in such a way to prevent snakes from getting a good grip.
-If you don’t have the ability or desire to install a metal or wire snake fence, you may find success with a liquid snake fence or animal barrier.
+If you don't have the ability or desire to install a metal or wire snake fence, you may find success with a liquid snake fence or wild animal barrier.
+In addition, you could also try to utilize sharp leaves already in your garden to form a natural barrier.

 Eliminate food sources.

 The main reason snakes are invading suburban and urban areas is they are looking for the resources they need to survive, namely food and water.
-Their main food source are rodents, including mice and rats.
+If a rattlesnake slithers into your yard, it's probably because he smells prey.
+Their main food sources are rodents, including mice and rats.
 If you have a rodent problem, you may find that addressing it will also stop snakes from coming onto your property.
-They’ll realize they won’t find food at your home and will move on to find their dinner elsewhere.
+They'll realize they won't find food at your home and will move on to find their dinner elsewhere.
+In addition, don't leave pet food or your pet's water bowl sitting outside for long amounts of time.
+Even though pet food isn't typically in a snake's diet, it may still smell enticing enough for a potentially poisonous snake to pay you a visit.

 Use snake repellent.